-In 1983 he became a teacher at the Esch-sur-Alzette Conservatoire de musique where he is still teaching the above mentioned subjects.
+In 1983 he became a professor for harmony, counterpoint and musical analysis at the Esch-sur-Alzette Conservatoire de musique.

 In many meetings where the Consultative Commission SACEM Luxembourg defended the interests of songwriters of Luxembourg it appeared that composers have a serious lack of organization at national and international level.